JQChong/jet-lag/docs/seeking/measuring_questions.md

 #### Foreign Consulate

 Anything correctly categorized as a foreign consulate by your mapping app.
 Exclude honorary consulates.
 Measure distance from the map icon.

+### McDonalds/7-Eleven/FairPrice

+Anything correctly categorized as a McDonalds/7-Eleven/FairPrice by your mapping app.
+Measure distance from the map icon.
+Not supported by Map Generator yet, so do this manually.